23rd September 2008

 It seemed like a good place to start.

-On this day, we realized once we set foot, there was tremendous festivities and gay abandon.
-The grand festival of Merced.
-This consisted of various flotillas with colorful attire, local dances, and kids that would march through the central square.
 Preeti could not resist a quick jive while the rest of us melted into the audience and let our camera's attempt to capture the moment.

 Wave after wave of groups passed by, each representing a towns or a hamlet or a community, matching steps with the music, ranging from throbbing to a soulful lilt.